sunriselink/homelab/immich/README.md

 > https://immich.app/docs/install/upgrading

-Immich is currently under heavy development, which means you can expect breaking changes and bugs.

 You can see versions that had breaking changes [here](https://github.com/immich-app/immich/discussions?discussions_q=label%3Achangelog%3Abreaking-change+sort%3Adate_created).

 To compare the contents of the recommended files, run script